asadali08527/Java-8/README.md

 # Java-8
-Of course, Java-8 is greatest release within the Java world Since Java 5(released in 2004).
-Java 8 was released on 3rd March, 2014.
-During this tutorial, we are going to look into Java 8 features with examples.
+Of course, Java-8 is greatest release within the Java world, since Java-5(released in 2004).
+Java-8 was released on 3rd March, 2014.
+During this tutorial, we are going to look into Java-8 features with examples.
 In this tutorial we are going to try and notice the variations by executing java code examples with Java-8 and Java-7.

 ## Part 1.
 Lambda expressions & Functional Interfaces